Series: genesis

 By John Hardy

-This idea changes how I think about content.
+The repository is the blog and the build system, with the record of how the build changes kept in the same place.
 A post is a folder with a Markdown file and nearby assets, plus a small amount of metadata that makes indexing possible.
 The folder tree is the public rhythm of the blog.
 Dates become paths and months become folders, so each post sits as a leaf in the tree.
-I can point at the layout and show how the site thinks.
+I can point at the layout and show how the site is built.

 Pick any entry and follow its folder path to trace the decision trail that produced it.
+If I drop these constraints, the archive loses its promise and the project fails its own test.